pts/pts-chroot-env-qq/README.txt

   doesn't even need sudo to root.
 (Limitations: sudo to root is needed for the creation of the chroot directory and its contents such as /dev/null, for the first non-root run of qq, and for all runs of qq root.)
-* On Linux it automates the creation of chroot environments with Linux distributions Ubuntu, Debian and Alpine.
+* On Linux it automates the creation of chroot environments with Linux distributions Ubuntu, Debian, Alpine and Tanglu.
 (For this sudo to root is needed.)
 * It removes X11, GUI desktop (e.g. D-Bus) and SSH environment variables.